swift-psychrometrics/swift-psychrometrics/README.md

 The following calculations are currently provided.
 Most of these types are `Numeric` and support arithmetic.
 Some of these calculations do not yet support different units of measure.

-- Density (not yet `Numeric` supporting):
+- Density:
   - Dry Air
+  - Moist Air
   - Water

+- Dew Point

 - Enthalpy

 - Grains of Moisture

+- Humidity Ratio

+- Partial Pressure

+- Pressure as function of Altitude

+- Saturation / Vapor Pressure

 - Specific Heat (not yet `Numeric` supporting):
   - Water

-- Wet Bulb

-- Total Delivered Heat Quantity

-- Partial Pressure

-- Saturation / Vapor Pressure

-- Humidity Ratio
+- Specific Humidity

 - Specific Volume

-- Pressure as function of Altitude

 - Temperature as a function of Altitude

+- Total Delivered Heat Quantity

+- Wet Bulb

 ### CLI Utility